 We're Improving Your Station!

 Major improvements are coming to Eglinton GO Station.
-We’re enhancing communication and safety features, and making the station fully accessible.
+We’re enhancing communication and safety features and making the station fully accessible.

 Station Access and Parking

 Changes to parking and how you access the station will be in effect over the course of the project.
-Here is what you need to know during this phase of construction:

 - There are approximately 60 parking spaces closed in the south parking lot.

 - Accessible parking spaces have been relocated to two locations in the south parking lot.

 - Plenty of parking is still available at the station.

 - The south platform remains accessible through the east access path from the south parking lot.